saiteja050/PoliScan/README.md

 # PoliScan
-POLYSCAN – Election Contributions Analytics 🇺🇸
+POLISCAN – Election Contributions Analytics 🇺🇸
 Problem Statement
 In the United States, political donations play a major role in shaping election outcomes, yet the data surrounding these contributions is vast, complex, and often difficult to analyze.
 Publicly available campaign finance data—such as that from the Federal Election Commission (FEC)—contains valuable insights about donor behavior and financial trends.
 However, raw datasets are large and not easily accessible for meaningful insights.
-POLYSCAN solves this by creating an end-to-end big data analytics pipeline to clean, transform, and analyze political contribution data at scale.
+POLISCAN solves this by creating an end-to-end big data analytics pipeline to clean, transform, and analyze political contribution data at scale.
 This platform empowers analysts, regulators, journalists, and citizens to understand, explore, and monitor political funding with ease, clarity, and transparency.

  Project Objectives
 •	 Clean and prepare OpenFEC datasets for analytics.
 •	 Join and enrich contributions, committees, and candidate datasets.
 •	 Extract key features such as donation type, demographics, and geography.
-•	 Perform rule-based anomaly detection (non-ML).
 •	 Generate insights on donation behavior and trends.
 •	 Visualize political contributions and suspicious patterns through dashboards.
 •	 Support open, fair, and transparent campaign financing.